ipld/ipld/schemas/authoring-guide.md

 }
 ```

 Now the user of such a Schema must do their own field inspection to determine whether a `ProgressOrPing` is a progress message or a ping.
 Additionally, the burden of ensuring that both `percent` and `last` are present _or_ `ts` and `nonce` are present is left to the user, the Schema layer can't help here.
 The trade-off present in this scenario regards validation of a node by inspection of its child nodes.
-Type type of data is common in the real world but IPLD Schemas encourage better data shape design to allow for fast validation through clear discrimination where such variance exists.
+This type of data is common in the real world but IPLD Schemas encourage better data shape design to allow for fast validation through clear discrimination where such variance exists.

 ### Alternative Discrimination Strategies